meljoy1099/re-analysis-p2/README.md

 ## Data

 The dataset used for this analysis can be found [here](./data/kc_house_data.csv).
 It contains a wealth of information about home sales in King County, WA from 2014 - 2015.
-Below I will import the dataset and start my investigation of relevant information it may contain.
-Let's get started!
+The final model included homes ranging in price from 78,000 to 3.1 million dollars.

 ## Methods